microweber-dev/screen/README.md

 You can directly render the taken screen-shot with the `shot.php` file

-You can render any link as image by passing it as url parameter
+You can render any link by passing it as `url` parameter

 `shot.php?url=google.com`